Understanding Principal Component Analysis (PCA): Theory

 \end{align}

-Here, we used the fact that the eigenvectors are normalized ($\bm{w}^\T \bm{w}=1$).
-Then the $\eq{eq:lambda}$ left side shows that the variance of the data on the projection axis $s_y^2 = \bm{w}^\T S \bm{w}$ from $ \eq{eq:var}$.
-Thus, the eigenvalue $\lambda$ means the variance of the data on the projective axis itself.
+Here, we used the fact that the eigenvector is normalized ($\bm{w}^\T \bm{w}=1$).
+Then the left side of $\eq{eq:lambda}$ is the variance of the data on the projection axis $s_y^2 = \bm{w}^\T S \bm{w}$ from $\eq{eq:var}$.
+Therefore, the eigenvalue $\lambda$ means the variance of the data on the projection axis itself.

-\begin{align*} {\rm Var}[y] = \lambda \end{align*}
+{\rm Var}[y] = \lambda

-Projection to multiple dimensions
+Projection to Multidimensional Space

 \begin{align*}